vmware-tanzu/tanzu-dev-portal/content/guides/spring/scg-gs.md

 `./mvnw spring-boot:run`

-Once running, you can send a request to your application to ensure that it's running at [http://localhost:8080/get](http://localhost:8080/get).
+Once running, you can send a request to your application to ensure it's running at [http://localhost:8080/get](http://localhost:8080/get).
 Say your request looks like the following:

 ```
 > GET /get HTTP/1.1